Xemuuu/pytorch-lstm-network/README.md

 # pytorch-lstm-network
-Lstm network for price prediction writen in pytorch.
+Lstm network for price prediction written in pytorch.